By Marcin Wojtyczka

 - Toss buoyancy (horseshoe, lifering, lifebelt, cushions) and mark the MOB position (dan buoy; floating lantern or light-sticks at night) - This will provide additional buoyancy and visibility of the casualty.
 Anything that you pass will be blown towards the MOB because you should be upwind of the MOB at this point.

-- Send a DSC distress alert and a Mayday on channel 16 - Do that unless the conditions are mild and you are sure you can easily recover the MOB.
+- Transmit Distress/Mayday on VHF / MF / HF / Inmarsat depending on your area - Do that unless the conditions are mild, and you are sure you can easily recover the MOB.
 When sailing shorthanded use handheld VHF radio kept in the cockpit so that you do not have to go below deck.

 - Check there are no lines overboard and start the engine - You have to take a few seconds before you start the engine to make sure there are no ropes overboard.
 You definitely do not want to foul the propeller.
 You can start the engine only after retrieving any warps from the water.
 Alternatively, proceed with rescue under sails.